Gavin Lee (football coach)

-Gavin Joshua Lee Tse Peng (born 8 September 1990) is a Singaporean professional football coach who is currently the interim head coach of the Singapore national team.
+Gavin Joshua Lee Tse Peng (李斯平; born 8 September 1990) is a Singaporean professional football coach who is currently the head coach of the Singapore national team.

 Early life

-Lee played for the Tampines under-8s, as well as the under-10s, teams that his father coached at the time.
-Lee was enrolled in the National Football Academy and also played for the national under-14 team.
+Gavin played for the Tampines under-8s, as well as the under-10s, teams that his father coached at the time.
+Gavin was enrolled in the National Football Academy and also played for the national under-14 team where he played most of his time as a midfielder.

-After training alongside Gabriel Quak, Hariss Harun and Izwan Mahbud, Lee knew he would not be able to keep up.
+After training alongside Gabriel Quak, Hariss Harun, Izwan Mahbud, Hafiz Abu Sujad, Izzdin Shafiq, Afiq Yunos and Fazli Ayob, Gavin knew he would not be able to keep up.
 He shared that “It was also at that point that I realised I couldn't cope academically, so I decided to choose a different path” and turned to coaching because his father had been a coach since he was young.

 Education

-Lee studied at Victoria School and Victoria Junior College.
+Gavin studied at Victoria School and Victoria Junior College where he captained the school football team for Victoria Junior College.
 He later studied in Nanyang Technological University and had a degree in Sports Science and Management.
+While pursuing a degree, Gavin went on to take up to 14 training sessions a week with JSSL Singapore needing to clocked his coaching badges.

 As a young football coach, Gavin admitted that a consequence of his daily routines is that he “does not have as many friends as others”.
-When Gavin Lee was in university, he was often labelled as an "old man" as he did not join his peers for suppers and parties and chose to rest early to work the following day.
+When Gavin was in university, he was often labelled an "old man" as he did not join his peers for suppers and parties and chose to rest early to work the following day.

 Club career

-Lee was part of the SCC squad in the Singapore National Football League from 2012 to 2014.
-He later transitioned into coaching, first as an assistant coach with Warriors FC, and subsequently as head coach of Tampines Rovers FC.
+Gavin was part of the SCC squad in the Singapore National Football League from 2012 to 2014.
+He later transitioned into coaching, first as an assistant coach with Warriors, and subsequently as head coach of Tampines Rovers.

 Managerial career

-Since he was 17, Lee has been a football coach.
-He worked his way up from the grassroots, coaching children as young as five at JSSL.

-Lee joined the JSSL Singapore when he was 18 as a "cone guy" before becoming the general manager in 2016.
+Gavin's first taste of coaching came at 16 when he followed his dad to his coaching sessions and was in charge of laying out cones.
+Gavin joined the JSSL Singapore when he was 18 as a "cone guy" where he coach various age groups at the JSSL Singapore academy before becoming the general manager in 2016.

-In June 2011, Lee was issued an AFC 'C' Coaching License at the age of 21.
+In June 2011, Gavin was issued an AFC 'C' Coaching License at the age of 21.
 He then went on to get the AFC 'B' Coaching License in July 2015 before finally getting to the highest achieving license, AFC 'A' Coaching License in January 2020.